garrandall/popular-music-data/tracks/can-t-help-myself-gerald-levert.md

 In the whole wide world
 Who can do the things that you do

-Oh baby I'll run around tellin all my
+Oh baby I'll run around tellin all my friends
-Friends
 That I'll never find another like you again
 I just can't help myself
 And I don't wanna help myself

-Repeat chorus two times